UHBiocomputation/UHVPN-from-command-line/README.md

 # UHVPN from command line

-scripting UH VPN access even after UH required authentication via web browser.
+Scripting UH VPN access from command line when authentication via web browser is required.

 To run: